 Within the UK GAAP annual accounts, property held other than for own use is valued at fair market value while property held for own use is valued at fair market value less accumulated depreciation.
-The latest valuation was performed as part of the year end process for 31 December 2017.
+The latest valuation was performed as part of the year end process.